shyampurk/GameStream/README.md

 Step 1 : From the above step 5 under "Cloudant db creation" section , out of those saved credentials Enter the url in the [code](https://github.com/shyampurk/Gamestream/blob/master/Openwhisk/main.js)

-url of the cloudant db - line number 5.<br>
+url - line number 5.<br>

+# Block code
+Steps you should follow before running the Block program.

+Step 1 : From the above step 11 under "Open whisk creation" the Authorization and the url you got, should enter in the [code](https://github.com/shyampurk/GameStream/blob/master/Block/main.js)

+auth - line number 10. <br>
+url - line number 48 <br>

 # UI code
 Steps you should follow before running the scoreboardUI program